 Stratified and exploratory subgroup analyses have been completed and have defined a patient population who may benefit from treatment with the experimental arm.
-We plan to discuss the SEAMLESS data with European and US regulatory authorities.
+We have met and received consistent guidance from three European regulatory authorities regarding a potential approval pathway for sapacitabine.
+The discussions followed submission of statistical and exploratory analyses demonstrating sapacitabine's potential clinical benefit in a subgroup of patients for whom the sapacitabine regimen may represent an improvement over low intensity treatment by decitabine alone.
 We previously submitted, and have received validation of, a Pediatric Investigation Plan, or PIP, to the EMA, or European Medicines Agency.

-Randomized Phase 2 clinical trial in older patients with MDS as a second-line treatment

-We have evaluated sapacitabine in an open-label, multi-center, randomized Phase 2 trial as a second-line treatment in patients aged 60 or older with intermediate-2 or high-risk myelodysplastic syndromes, or MDS, after treatment failure of front-line hypomethylating agents, such as azacitidine and/or decitabine.
+Randomized Phase 2 clinical trial in older patients with MDS as a second-line treatment failure of front-line hypomethylating agents, such as azacitidine and/or decitabine.
 The study randomized 63 patients with MDS of intermediate-2 (n=52) or high-risk (n=11) classification by the International Prognostic Scoring System, or IPSS, at study entry to receive sapacitabine every 4 weeks in 3 dosing schedules.